 3. Go for a Nature Walk

 There's a difference between walking to work or walking your dog and going for a nature walk.
-Though you can do both at the same time, a nature walk is characterized by a walk in which you are paying extra attention to nature.
+Though you can do both simultaneously – a nature walk is a walk in which you pay extra attention to nature.

 4. Bring the Outdoors In

 One of my favorite ways to embrace seasonal living is to bring the outdoors in.
 From keeping seasonally-appropriate flowers and greenery in my home to decorating with crystals, wood, and other natural objects, being surrounded by nature in my home helps me remember to live with nature and keeps me in touch with seasonal living.